 I don’t mean to belittle your gym time.

 When I say boring I simply mean in terms of revolutionary discoveries.
 Wrapping your arms to restrict blood flow is old school Russian shit.
 Go for it but if you think your arms will be 2″ bigger than mine by using this technique, you must live in Colorado and legally be smoking the good stuff.
 Targeting carbs around your workout or going ultra low carb and then having a weekly refeed is not new.
 Doing spider craws thru the gym and then dumbbell overhead pressing on a Bosu ball is something you won’t see me doing.

 Although experimentation can be fun and break up the monotony.
 Seeking to be a better version of yourself thru whatever means necessary is certainly worth the effort.

-If there’s something worth while, I’ll tell you about it.
+If there’s something worthwhile, I’ll tell you about it.
 But don’t expect weekly blog posts or daily emails about some new crazy way to do a bicep curl.
-That fine for some, it’s not my style.
+That is fine for some, but it’s not my style.
 I like what works, I like to get the job done.
 I don’t want to waste my precious years or money on crap and I don’t think you do either.

 Well, I’m off to do another “boring” but result-producing workout.
 Hope you have a great day and do something fun.